 By Amy Willis

 What lessons did you draw from this week’s conversation?
 (And did you go out and get the book?
 Did you read it in a day, like Russ?)
-As every week, we’d like to hear more from you.
-Use our prompts and leave your response in the Comments, start your own conversation offline, or drop us a line.
-Let’s keep the conversation flowing.
+Use our prompts to start your own conversation offline.

 1. In talking of Gawker’s model, Holiday says, “…if you pay people by the page view, you unlock a very powerful mechanism.”
 What does he mean by this, and what does it illustrate about news in the digital age?
 Is this change an unadulterated good or bad?
 Why?